 Students are encouraged to include additional materials, written or pictorial, that provide further evidence of skills, abilities, aptitude, and commitment to the major.
 When any work submitted is not completely original, the source must be given.
-When work is of a team nature, the applicant's role should be clearly indicated.
+When work is of a team nature, the applicant's role must be clearly indicated.
 Original examples or slides must not be submitted unless specified in the guidelines.
 All examples must be photographs or other reproduction graphic media.

 Return of Portfolios.
-Application documents (pages 1-5) remain the property of the College of Architecture and Environmental Design.
+Application documents (pages 1 to 4) remain the property of the College of Design.
 However, the remainder of the portfolio is returned after the admissions review, provided the applicant encloses a self-addressed return mailer with sufficient prepaid postage.
-Portfolios may be claimed in person after July 1, 2006.
+Portfolios may be claimed in person after July 2, 2007.
 If the applicant provides written permission, another person may claim the portfolio.
 After one year, unclaimed portfolios are discarded.
-While care is taken in handling the portfolios, no liability for lost or damaged materials is assumed by the college or school.
+While care is taken in handling the portfolios, no liability for lost or damaged materials is assumed by the college or department.

-Advising for the lower- and upper-division curricula is through a college academic advisor (ARCH 115).
+Advising for the lower-division curricula is through a college academic advisor in ARCH 115.
+Advising for the upper-division curricula is provided by the department's academic advisor in AED 162.